Joe Thompson (footballer): Rochdale

 Determined to become a footballer, Thompson went on trials at Blackburn Rovers and Liverpool but failed to win a contract.
-One day, his teacher told to "go down to Rochdale".
-Initially reluctant as "he thought he was better than that", Thompson ended up relenting and joined the club, as he realised it didn't matter what team played for in the past, as long as, everyone were all in the same boat".
+One day, his teacher told him to "go down to Rochdale".
+Initially reluctant as "he thought he was better than that", Thompson ended up relenting and joined the club, as he realised it did not matter what team he played for in the past, as long as, everyone were all in the same boat".
 Soon, Thompson was told by Rochdale's management that "he soon be playing for the first team."
 Aged seventeen, Thompson made his debut for the club, coming on as an 83rd-minute substitute, in a 2–0 loss against Carlisle United on 2 May 2006 during the 2005–06 season, in what turned out to be his only appearance of the season.

-Thompsons made his first appearance of the 2006–07 season, coming on as an 86th-minute substitute, in a 1–0 loss against Swindon Town on 12 August 2006.
+Thompson made his first appearance of the 2006–07 season, coming on as an 86th-minute substitute, in a 1–0 loss against Swindon Town on 12 August 2006.
 He then made his first start for the club against Milton Keynes Dons on 23 December 2006 and started the whole game, in a 2–1 loss.
 In a follow–up match against Wrexham, Thompson set up Rochdale's second goal of the game and helped the club draw 2–2.
 Following this, he was given more playing time for the rest of the 2006–07 season.
 At the end of the 2006–07 season, Thompson went on to make thirteen appearances in all competitions.
 For his performance, he was awarded the League Two Apprentice award.
 After this achievement, manager Keith Hill hoped Thompson would continue to make progress.